mikeobrien/grunt-nunit-runner/README.md

         // folder must be in the system path.
         path: 'c:/Program Files/NUnit/bin',

+        // When uses NUnit version 3.x this setting must be set true.
+        // When true, nodots is automatically setted as false.
+        nunit3: true|false,

         // Runs the anycpu or x86 build of NUnit.
 Default is anycpu.
         // http://www.nunit.org/index.php?p=nunit-console&r=2.6.3
         platform: 'anycpu|x86',